AlvinLindfors/earth-minecraft/README.md

 1. A name
 2. A banner
 3. An ideology
-4. The primary objective

 Please note that while the name and ideology can be changed under certain conditions, the banner can not be changed.

-The primary objective can always be changed.

 #### The Name